Camera Obscura & The World of Illusion

 Explore the state apartments, crew’s quarters, the bridge, and the engine room of the now berthed Royal Yacht Britannia.
 The floating home of the Queen and the Royal family for over 40 years, a tour of the Britannia offers a glimpse into life on the yacht, following in the footsteps of Sir Winston Churchill, Nelson Mandela and Rajiv Gandhi.
 Before embarking on the audio tour around the Britannia, visitors can learn about the history of the Royal Yachts and peruse the displays and photographs of this impressive royal residence.

 Opening times vary depending on the time of year, and admission costs £15 for adults and £8.50 for children (5-17), with under 5’s entering for free.
-The Royal Yacht Britannia is a short 16-minute drive from the Jurys Inn Edinburgh Hotel.
+The Royal Yacht Britannia is a short drive from our Jurys Inn and Leonardo Edinburgh Hotels.

 Scottish National Portrait Gallery